jkminder/dlab-runai-images/README.md

      - Use VS Code's [SSH extension](https://code.visualstudio.com/docs/remote/ssh) for direct container development
      - Run Jupyter notebooks on the container through VS Code

 Note: If you prefer manual installation or encounter issues with the script, you can follow the steps in the script manually.
-Refer to the `install_runai.sh` file for detailed instructions on each step of the installation process.
+Refer to the [Manual Install](#manual-install) section.

 ## Reverting Changes